 Your video marketing mission statement should look something like this:

 “At (company name), we make (type) video content for (specific buyer personas), so that they (exactly what you want them to do).”

 To be successful with video, you first need to know who you actually want watching your content.
 Defining a target audience—and learning about what they like, what they need, what their pain points are—will help you create video content that connects.

 Many marketers seem to share the misconception that if they create a video that doesn’t rake in millions of views, they’ve failed in a major way.
 Fortunately, this is far from the truth.

 While a broad reach can be desirable for B2C companies, things are a bit different in the B2B space.
 No matter what industry you’re in, recognize that your objectives will differ.

 B2B brands often have a harder time developing videos for widespread reach, but don’t get discouraged.
-Not everyone needs your product or service; that’s why it’s so important to attract and maintain the leads worth following up with.
+Not everyone needs your product or service; that’s why it’s important to attract and maintain the leads worth following up with.

 When it comes to your target audience, the more specific the better.
 It’s okay if your content isn’t interesting to anyone outside of that group; you’re aiming to help viewers self-qualify.